England Football Online

 This competition, second in prestige only to the World Cup, began as the European Nations Cup in 1960 and became known as the European Championship in 1968.
 It has been staged every four years since its inception.

-England have never won the European Championship or even reached the final match.
-They have had some success in only two of the 10 tournaments they entered before the 2004 edition.
-Twice they have finished third.
-At the 1968 final tournament in Italy, they lost to Yugoslavia, 2-1, in the semi-finals and beat the U.S.S.R., 2-0, in the third-place match.
+England have never won the European Championship, but did reach the final match twice, becoming runners-up to Italy in 2020, only because they lost the penalty shoot-out.
+They were runners-up to Spain in the 2024 tournament.
+They did have some success in two of the twelve tournaments they entered before the 2008 edition.
+Twice they finished third.
+At the 1968 final tournament in Italy, they lost to Yugoslavia, 2-1, in the semi-finals and beat the USSR, 2-0, in the third-place match.
 At the 1996 final tournament on home soil, they fell to Germany on penalty kicks after a 1-1 extra-time draw and, since the consolation match had been shelved, shared third place with France as beaten semi-finalists.

-England's performance in the eight other European Championship tournaments they entered before the 2004 tournament has been dismal.
-Not only have they failed to reach the final tournament altogether on four occasions, but they have failed to advance from the first round group stage another four times (1980, 1988, 1992 and 2000).
-They have advanced past the initial group stage of the final tournament only once in the last eight competitions stretching over 32 years, and the single exception came in 1996, when they qualified automatically as host nation and enjoyed the considerable advantage of playing all their matches at their home ground, Wembley Stadium.
+England's performance in the ten other European Championship tournaments they entered before the 2008 tournament have been dismal.
+Not only have they failed to reach the final tournament altogether on five occasions, but they have failed to advance from the first round group stage another four times (1980, 1988, 1992 and 2000).
+They have advanced past the initial group stage of the final tournament only once in the last nine competitions stretching over 36 years, and the single exception came in 1996, when they qualified automatically as host nation and enjoyed the considerable advantage of playing all their matches at their home ground, Wembley Stadium.

 This appalling record, more than anything else, establishes that England long ago lost their place among the first-rank football powers.
 The overall quality of the teams at the European Championship final tournament is considerably higher than at the World Cup final tournament, and performance in the European Championship is thus a much better indicator of international standing.